woodoflife/hello-world/README.md

 # hello-world
-A website that shows my work as a furniture maker/restorer and my passion for 'education for sustainable development' (ESD) workshops with schools
+My name is Tom Roche.
+I am a furniture-maker and restorer.
+I also have a passion for education for sustainable development (ESD)